k2view-academy/K2View-Academy/articles/38_reports/04_parameters_creation.md

 ![](images/04_new_param.png)

-Additionally, you can define the list of the parameter's available valid values and/or its default value.
+Additionally, you can define the list of the parameter's available values and/or its default value.
 Both types of values can either come from a data set or use hardcoded values.

 ![](images/04_new_param_values.png)